Troplo/earl-grey/README.md

 # earl-grey
-A dark theme for Gitea.
-Pretty crappy though, I'm not that good at understanding Gitea's frontend.
-Will correct it as time goes on, please report any issues!
+Elegant dark theme for Gitea.
+Has a lot of bugs, will correct them as time goes on, please report any issues!